2025 Workplace Plan Participant Surveys

-401(k) plan participants reveal their knowledge, attitudes, and behaviors around investing and saving.
+401(k) and stock plan participants reveal their knowledge, attitudes, and behaviors around investing and saving.

 Key findings